This message was given by Mr. Phan Duc Hieu - Member of the National Assembly's Economic Committee in an interview with Cong Thuong Newspaper.

 If different localities and agencies implement different procedures, businesses will sometimes fall into unfair competition.
 That is what is happening in reality.

-We have had many institutional reform programs, and the full and consistent implementation of reform programs is very important.
+We have had many institutional reform programs, and the full and consistent implementation of these reform programs is very important.
 For example, the implementation of Resolution 41 on enterprises and entrepreneurs; the Government has an action program, but converting the Government's action program into specific provisions and clauses on how enterprises can benefit is also very challenging.

-Efforts to improve policies and enhance policy implementation will reduce the procedural burden on people and businesses.
-(Photo: Tien Dat)
+Efforts to improve policies and enhance policy implementation will reduce the procedural burden for people and businesses.
+(Photo: Tien Dat) |

-We all know that there is no law to institutionalize Resolution 41, however, I still emphasize the things we have been doing for a long time and are popular such as: Reducing administrative procedures, reducing conditions, reducing barriers...
+We all know that there is no law to institutionalize Resolution 41, however I still emphasize the things we have been doing for a long time and are popular such as: Reducing administrative procedures, reducing conditions, reducing barriers...

 For example, previously it required 4-5 documents, now it only requires about 3 documents.
 Or the time limit for processing documents is from 15 days, why not reduce it to 5 days?